MoVehrs/DynRPG-Plugins/bare_handed/README.md

 **Why this is necessary:**
 Without these comment commands, the hidden bare hand weapons (which should not be accessible to players) may appear in the player's inventory when equipping/unequipping through events.

+## Usage

+1. Configure your actor-to-weapon mappings in `DynRPG.ini` as shown above.
+2. Create the corresponding weapons in your RPG Maker 2003 database.
+3. The plugin will automatically manage equipping and unequipping of unarmed weapons during gameplay.
+4. Use the event comment commands (see below) for additional control over bare hand weapons in events.

 ## Troubleshooting